 Our attorneys are not aware of any law loan companies that will advance money on a claim if the injured worker is not represented by a lawyer.
 We have relationships with almost all of the major law loan companies.
 In addition, some of these law loan companies cap the amount of interest they charge Mullen & Mullen clients.

-What damages are potentially available to you if your workplace is a Non-Subscriber?
+What damages are potentially available to you in a claim against your workplace if they are a Non-Subscriber to the Texas Workers’ Compensation Act?

 If your employer does not subscribe to coverage and you are injured at work due to the company or a co-worker’s negligence, you are allowed to recover damages against the company.
 Potential damages include past and future mental anguish, past and future physical impairment, past and future pain and suffering, loss of earnings in the past, loss of earning capacity in the future, recoupment of past medical expenses, and any necessary future medical expenses.